jackcoldrick90/hello-word/README.md

 # hello-word
-This is a test repository
+This is a test repository.
+I love github.